-Users who need data outside their range must first identify the teams that own the data and then request permission to access the data before they can finally analyse it for their purpose.
+Users who need data outside their range must first identify the teams that own the data and then request permission to access the data before they can finally analyze it for their purpose.

 Searchability and discoverability aren’t hallmarks of data silos.
 By the time a user completes those steps, the data may no longer be valid, and they’ll have to begin the process again.

-Siloed data also causes productivity problems through duplication of efforts due to a lack of information sharing and task coordination.
+Siloed data also cause productivity problems through duplication of efforts due to a lack of information sharing and task coordination.

 3. Inadequate data integrity

 Given that silos essentially store fragmented data, establishing enterprise data governance is impossible.